dotnet/docs/docs/fsharp/introduction-to-functional-programming/index.md

 Functional programming is a style of programming that emphasizes the use of functions and immutable data.
 Typed functional programming is when functional programming is combined with static types, such as with F#.
 In general, the following concepts are emphasized in functional programming:

-* Functions over objects
+* Functions as the primary constructs you use
-* Expressions over statements
+* Expressions instead of statements
 * Immutable values over variables
-* Declarative over imperative
+* Declarative programming over imperative programming

 Throughout this series, you'll explore concepts and patterns in functional programming using F#.
 Along the way, you'll learn some F# too.